 We operate a distribution center located in Riverside, California, that services all of our stores.
 The facility has 953,000 square feet of storage and office space, along with an additional 172,000 square-foot distribution space adjacent to our distribution center that enables us to more efficiently fulfill our expanding distribution requirements.
 The distribution center warehouse management system is fully integrated with our enterprise-level IT systems and provides comprehensive warehousing and distribution capabilities.
-We generally distribute merchandise from our distribution center to our stores at least once per week, using our fleet of leased tractors, as well as contract carriers.
+We regularly distribute merchandise from our distribution center to our stores using our fleet of leased tractors, as well as contract carriers.